paxtonhare/demo-magic/README.md

 The `remote-exec` folder is there to show you how to run demo-magic locally and on a remote server via ssh.
 This was created in response to [Issue #24](https://github.com/paxtonhare/demo-magic/issues/24)

+The `self-setup` folder shows how you can setup an environment before starting your demo.

 ## Command line usage
 demo-magic.sh exposes some options to your script.
 - `-d` - disable simulated typing.
 Useful for debugging